deeppavlov/chatsky/README.md

 pipeline = Pipeline.from_script(script, start_label=("flow", "node_hi"))

-# handler requests
-def turn_handler(in_request: Message, pipeline: Pipeline) -> Tuple[Message, Context]:
+def turn_handler(in_request: Message, pipeline: Pipeline) -> Message:
-    # Pass the next request of user into pipeline and it returns updated context with actor response
+    # Pass user request into pipeline and get dialog context (message history)
+    # The pipeline will automatically choose the correct response using script
     ctx = pipeline(in_request, 0)
-    # Get last actor response from the context
+    # Get last response from the context
     out_response = ctx.last_response
-    # The next condition branching needs for testing
-    return out_response, ctx
+    return out_response

 while True:
-    in_request = input("type your answer: ")
+    in_request = input("Your message: ")
-    out_response, ctx = turn_handler(Message(text=in_request), pipeline)
+    out_response = turn_handler(Message(text=in_request), pipeline)
-    print(out_response.text)
+    print("Response: ", out_response.text)
 ```

 When you run this code, you get similar output:
 ```
-type your answer: hi
-Okey
-type your answer: Hi
-Hi!!!
-type your answer: ok
-Okey
-type your answer: ok
-Okey
+Your message: hi
+Response:  OK
+Your message: Hi
+Response:  Hi!
+Your message: ok
+Response:  OK
+Your message: ok
+Response:  OK
 ```

 More advanced examples are available as a part of documentation: